 Herman Road Forever Wild Forest only became a park in September of 2023 and trail installation and improvements are ongoing.
 Current marked trails include the following:

-• Yellow Trail: the yellow trail is named after the late Michael A. Johnson, whose family donated a portion of the funds necessary to create the park.
-This trail connects to the orange trail in Whiting Road Nature Preserve.
-Yellow blazes are currently only installed to HRFWF property line.
+- Yellow Trail: the yellow trail is named after the late Michael A. Johnson, whose family donated a portion of the funds necessary to create the park.
+This moderate trail connects to the orange trail in Whiting Road Nature Preserve.
+Yellow blazes are currently installed only to HRFWF property line.

-• Pink Trails: a mix of old cart path and single track providing access to the northeastern portion of the park, and connecting to the pink trail in Whiting Road Nature Preserve.
+- Pink Trails: a mix of old cart path and single track providing access to the northeastern portion of the preserve, and connecting to the pink trail in Whiting Road Nature Preserve.
 The trails descend into a woody wetland with abundant ferns and mature trees.
 The trail crosses two muddy/wet areas.

-• Blue Trail: the newly-marked blue trail accesses the southwest portion of the park, and connects the orange trail to the red trail.
+- Blue Trail: this accesses the southwest portion of the preserve, and connects the orange trail to the red trail.
 Take a break on the two benches cut from a fallen Black Cherry tree.
-Improvements to this trail are ongoing.

 Permitted Uses